rsdoiel/antenna/journalism.md

 date: 2024-10-23, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+24 at 9:22 p.m.</em>
 Summer and winter breaks give Bruins extra time to pursue a number of activities, including transforming themselves.
-The term &#8220;glow-up&#8221; – slang for a positive change in appearance, behaviors or skills – was popularized in the late 2010s on social media and remains relevant today.

 <br>